Qqwy/elixir-type_check/README.md

 - [ ] Hide named types from opaque types.
 - [ ] Configurable setting to turn on/off at compile-time, and maybe dynamically at run-time (with slight performance penalty).
 - [ ] Finalize formatter specification and make a generator for this so that people can easily test their own formatters.
-- [ ] Creating generators from specs
-  - [ ] Wrap spec-generators so you have a single statement to call in the test suite which will prop-test your function against all allowed inputs/outputs.

 ### Longer-term future ideas